-Where is the Concept of Sugar Substitutes arise?
+Where did the Concept of Sugar Substitutes arise?

 Types of Sugar Substitutes